10 Amazing Fortunes Found in People’s Attics

 Estate sales can be a lot of fun, especially if you love the thrill of hunting for valuable antiques, like Emil Knodell, who would frequent weekend sales.
 He was thrilled to nab an antique chest of drawers from the late 1800s that had a lot of character and history.
 But when he was trying to get the unwieldy piece into his truck, it sounded like a “slot machine,” Jeffrey Allen, of Premier Estate Sales Network, who was trying to help him, told the Houston Chronicle.

 A hidden drawer that looked like it was a part of the furniture turned out to be full of bling, from Civil War medals to diamond rings.
 Hitting pay dirt like that might make some people find the nearest auction house, but Knodell was more excited to return the treasure to the family that owned the chest.
 “I bought the chest of drawers; I didn’t buy (the secret contents),” he told the newspaper.
 “The deceased man’s family needed to have the opportunity to decide what they wanted to do with the items.”
-Check out these ordinary homes that are hiding impressive secrets.
+Not as much of a fun find: These pests that could be hiding in your attic.

 Gary Whyte of Mountainside, New Jersey was cleaning out his mother’s house after she died when he came across what looked like some old newspapers she’d stashed away.
 “I found a large envelope with two original newspapers.
 One was the New York Daily News with the day one story on JFK’s assassination,” says Whyte.
 “The other was a full New York Times 1912 newspaper with the ‘Sinking of the Titanic.’”
 That full New York Times newspaper was recently framed by the Liberty Science Center and placed in the Titanic Exhibit for seven months.